 There are bookcases full of cookbooks in my bedroom.
 And my collection still spills out onto the coffee tables, nighttables, my office and of course the kitchen.
 I even carry a cookbook with my in my mom bag just in case I get stuck in the car line picking up my kids and need something to read while I wait.
 But when someone asks me to recommend a cookbook, there are a select few that I recommend every time.
 This is the collection of the 5 Cookbooks You Must Have in Your Collection.
 You can find all of these on Amazon – how easy is that!?

 A Kitchen in France by Mimi Thorisson is truly a work of art.
 Both the recipes and the photography in the book are amazing.
-Some of the recipes I love the most in this cookbook are the ones that are the simplest – like this Tomato Salad with Parsley and Shallots that I’ve shared with you on this site.
+Some of the recipes I love the most in this cookbook are the ones that are the simplest.
+It is really all about using fresh, seasonal ingredients and treating them with love.

 Okay, I am totally cheating because Alana Chernila has a second cookbook that I love as much as the first.
 I am a huge fan.
 Have I mentioned that.
 She has the healthiest point of view on food and cooking and shares so much of that in this book.
 She will teach you to be fearless in the kitchen – then to do your best and let it go.
 I love that.
 You need The Homemade Kitchen in your set too.
 The Homemade Kitchen is about cooking for pleasure.
 Doesn’t that sound like something you need to be doing?